Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Getting started

-First make sure you have limesurvey 2.05+ installed or 2.06+ for cronjob support.
+First make sure you have limesurvey 2.05 or higher installed or 2.06 or higher for cronjob support.

 ### Install PhantomJS